joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/fwOitmK.png)

 * **Double click on the rule and check the box to "enable" and then hit "apply" and "ok".
-Do this for both rules.
-After you do this you can remote into your windows server vm.**
+Do this for both the rules that I showed you.**

 ![Alt Text](https://i.imgur.com/adwdL97.png)